mohsin1555/codealpha_tasks/README.md

 # codealpha_tasks
 The Age Calculator can determine the age or interval between two dates.
-The calculated age will be displayed in years, months, weeks, days, hours, minutes, and seconds.
+The calculated age will be displayed in years, months, weeks,  and days.
 The age of a person can be counted differently in different cultures.
 This calculator is based on the most common age system.